 Set up network mapping and IP addressing for VNets

 This article describes how to map two instances of Azure virtual networks (VNets) located in different Azure regions, and how to set up IP addressing between networks.
-Network mapping ensures that a replicated VM is created in the target Azure region is created in the VNet that's mapped to the VNet of the source VM.
+Network mapping provides a default behavior for target network selection based on source network at the time of enabling replication.

 Before you map networks, you should have Azure VNets in the source and target Azure regions.